 This cold asparagus salad is a must for asparagus lovers!!
-It's a simple recipe featuring chilled cooked asparagus with a homemade mustard vinaigrette.
+It's a simple recipe featuring chilled cooked asparagus with a homemade mustard dressing.
 No matter how you serve it this asparagus summer salad is so good!

 Spring has arrived and the signs are everywhere.
 The temperature is rising and the days are getting longer.
 The cherry blossoms bloomed and thousands flocked to catch a glimpse of these gorgeous trees.